sadsciencee/shopify/README.md

 # @sadsciencee/shopify-remix
-A collection of React x Remix x Shopify patterns that I'm tired of copy/pasting between apps for my clients.
+A collection of full stack patterns that I'm tired of copy/pasting between apps for my clients.

-Initially, the functionality enabled by this library requires a Shopify app with Remix, Vite, React and Polaris.
+The functionality enabled by this library assumes a Shopify app with Remix, Vite, React and Polaris.

-Your app should have the following features enabled to enable client side fetching in the File Picker and Autocomplete Search
+The following are required for client side fetching in the File Picker and Autocomplete Search

 - [direct access API](https://shopify.dev/docs/api/app-bridge-library)